EISTW/OpenLdocs/docs/documentation/guides/webstudio_user_guide.md

 There are some differences in managing users when OpenL Studio is installed with an option to sign in with a third party identity provider, such as SSO or Active Directory.

 An external user is created in OpenL Studio upon first user logon using the credentials stored in the third party identity provider, and it is not required to create a user in OpenL Studio in advance.
-All corresponding user information, such as first name, last name, display name, and email address, is retrieved from the third party and saved to the OpenL Studio, locked for editing.
+All corresponding user information, such as username, full name, email address, and groups, is retrieved from the third party and saved to the OpenL Studio, locked for editing.
 If some part of this information is not received from the third party, the corresponding fields are available for editing in OpenL Studio.
 An exception is external user management for SSO, where user data cannot be edited in **Admin \> Users** and only part of data can be edited in the user details section.

 If a user is first created in OpenL Studio as internal or external, and for logon, OpenL Studio username and third party password are used, a user becomes external, and only third party password stays valid.
 After such logon, synchronization with the third party is performed, information stored in OpenL Studio is overwritten by third party data information, and the corresponding fields are locked for editing.
 Exceptions are as follows:

--   If the third party email address, first name, or last name value is empty or unavailable, the current email address, first name, or last name is not emptied.
+-   If the third-party email address or full name is empty or unavailable, the corresponding value in OpenL Studio is not cleared..
 -   If the display name value is empty or unavailable, the local display name is not modified.

 An exception is the situation when the first or last name was changed.